 After poring over a topographic map all winter, I finally drew my X on an out-of-the-way piece of public land.
 It was going to be a heckuva hike in, but I didn’t have much choice.
 The turkey numbers on the private land I had permission to hunt had been declining for years so I was having to get creative.
 Opening afternoon of the spring season found me standing in the spot I’d marked wondering what in the world I was going to do next; the terrain was much too thick for turkey.
 And because it was so late in the day, I didn’t have time to scout out a secondary location.
 So I took a seat at the base of a white oak, wiped the sweat from my forehead, and closed my eyes.

 I was less than thrilled when the mockingbird started blowing like a cantankerous, old doe.
 There’s not a sound I hate to hear more than the blowing of a doe, and it went on for what felt like half an hour.
 I swear I even saw that mockingbird stomp his foot once.
-When he snort wheezed like a mature buck, though, I knew where I’d be sitting come fall.
+When he followed his doe blowing with a mature buck’s snort wheeze, though, I knew where I’d be sitting come fall.
 The spot might have been too thick for turkey but it was ideal whitetail habitat.
-I stood up to look at what limbs I’d have to trim from the tree behind me and wound up spooking off the mockingbird.
+I stood up to look at the limbs I’d have to trim to clear a shooting lane and wound up spooking off the mockingbird.